PROJECT OVERVIEW

 Reflection

-which included annotated high-fidelity prototypes and wireframes, a spec document with a style guide and component library, along with suggestions for API integrations for the development of document scanning and map features.
-Our future recommendations include more targeted usability testing and building more on features such as messaging, search, and geofencing.
+Developer Handoff: Completed deliverables included annotated high-fidelity prototypes and wireframes, a spec document with a style guide and component library, along with suggestions for API integrations for document scanning and map features.